ATI-Wuhan/WhatieSDK_Android/README.md

-## 9. Necessary Event
+## 9. Necessary Events
-All event meanings can be found in the corresponding class file.
+All events meanings can be found in the corresponding class file.
 Please check the usage of Eventbus at first glance.
 For all the usage of these EventBus, associated Event should be handled properly.

 ### Turn on event